-After you graduate, drop below half-time enrollment, or withdraw from college, the post-enrollment obligation (residency requirement) you agree to when signing the promissory note begins.
+After you graduate1, drop below half-time enrollment2, or withdraw from college, the post-enrollment obligation (residency requirement) you agree to when signing the promissory note begins.

 Your residency must be verified three times during the two years after the grace period to prevent the grant from converting to a loan.

 1 Students cannot start verifying their residency in West Virginia while still enrolled at least half time.

 2 Students cannot start verifying their residency in West Virginia while still receiving a WV Invests Grant award.